How to Get Copywriting Clients: Tips for New Copywriters

 • Show up.
 You must attend weekly meetings, often at 7 AM.

-• Do the one-to-one meetings.
-BNI encourages you to meet one-to-one with people in your chapter so that you can get to know them and their needs—and vice versa.
+• Do the one-on-one meetings.
+BNI encourages you to meet one-on-one with people in your chapter so that you can get to know them and their needs—and vice versa.

 • Be willing to serve as a substitute in other chapters.
 Being active on the sub-circuit means you can expand your reach and visibility even more.